-- o Enhance Software Design, Engineering and Service Delivery Capabilities by increasing investment in training. - o Enhance and invest in R&D or between 5-7% of yearly budgets in financial, banking and various other domains within NetSol's core competencies. - o Recruit additional senior level Managers both in Lahore and Bangalore facilities to be able to support potential new customers from the North American and European markets. - o Embark on a program of recruiting the best available talent in Project and Program Management. - o Expansion of the last two remaining floors to add new personnel to the Lahore Technology Campus. - o Increase Capex, to enhance Communications and Development Infrastructure. - Launch new business development initiatives in hyper growth economies such as China. - o Create new technology partnership with Oracle and strengthen our relationship with Intel in Asia Pacific and in the USA. - Aggressive marketing strategy in local government and private sectors in Pakistan. - o Ramping up the telecom sectors through its majority owned subsidiary NetSol Akhter, and injecting needed capital. - o Aggressive new business development activities in the UK and European markets through organic growth, new alliances and mergers and acquisitions.
+- Achieve CMM Level 5 Accreditation in 2005. - Enhance Software Design, Engineering and Service Delivery 0 - Capabilities by increasing investment in training.

+Enhance and invest in R&D or between 5-7% of yearly budgets in 0 financial, banking and various other domains within NetSol's core competencies. - Continue recruiting additional senior level marketing and technical professionals in Lahore, London, and Adelaide offices to be able to support potential new customers from the North American and European markets. - Recruit senior marketing and sales executives to oversee the global marketing operations. - In June 2004, the Company relocated its entire staff in Lahore to three floors of its newly built, fully dedicated and wholly owned Technology Campus.
+The Company is in the process of expanding the last two remaining floors to add new personnel. - Increase Capex, to enhance Communications and Development Infrastructure.
+Roll out a second phase of construction of technology Campus in Lahore to respond to a growth of new orders and customers. - 0 Launch new business development initiatives for various products and - services such as LeaseSoft in hyper growth economies such as China.
+Appoint a senior marketing executive from $\it CQ$ systems to head up new initiatives in China. o Create new technology partnership with Oracle and strengthen our relationship with Intel in Asia Pacific and in the USA. - Aggressive marketing strategy in local government and private sectors in Pakistan.
+Participate in biggest and largest value IT projects in the public sectors of government of Pakistan. - Ramping up the telecom sectors through its majority owned subsidiary NetSol Akhter and injecting needed capital.
+The telecom sector is one of the most untouched sectors in Pakistan.
+NetSol has seized this opportunity to aggressively market its products and services with its strong infrastructure, brand name and resources in this region. - Aggressive new business development activities in UK and European markets through organic growth, new alliances and mergers and acquisition. - Explore new and diversify into Business Processing Outsourcing ("BPO") areas due to explosive outsourcing into offshore model.
 Top Line Growth through Investment in marketing organically and by mergers and acquisition ("M&A") activities:

-- o Launch LesaseSoft into new markets by assigning new, well-established companies as distributors in Europe, Asia Pacific including Japan. - o Expand relationships with key customers in the US, Europe and Asia Pacific. - Product Positioning through alliances, joint ventures and partnership. - o Direct Marketing of Services. - o Embark on roll up strategy by broadening M&A activities broadly in the software development domain. - o Effectively position and marketing campaign for inBanking.
+- Launch LeaseSoft into new markets by assigning new, well established companies as distributors in Europe, Asia Pacific including Japan. - Expand relationships with key customers in the US, Europe and Asia Pacific. - 0 Expand global sales opportunities with existing customers such as DaimlerChrysler Group, Toyota Leasing and, Yamaha Motors.
+Enhance pricing of LeaseSoft products based on its demand and - arowth. - Product Positioning through alliances, joint ventures and

+- partnerships. - o .
+Direct Marketing of Services. - o Embark on roll up strategy by broadening M&A activities broadly in the software development domain. o Aggressively pursue software companies in the US and in Europe to launch a strong foothold in these markets. - o Effectively position and marketing campaign for InBanking system.
 This is a potentially big revenue generator in the banking domain for which NetSol has already invested significant time and resources towards completing the development of this application.
+Seeking major development partners to market this treasury system in the global markets.